Prathyush-k/Skin-Cancer-Classification/README.md

 * Check which rows are duplicates of the same image and append a column with the details </br>
 * Display the Statistical distributions of the data
 * Save the dataframe into .csv file

+### Model
+* It is a Residual Neural Network with almost 50 layers.
+* Loss function we are using is categorical_crossentropy.
+* We are using Stochastic Gradient Descent (SGD) as the optimizer.
+* Graphs of the Training and validation losses, accuracies are ploted.